 The University recognizes, supports and enforces all laws related to alcohol and other drugs.
 The University does not offer a safe haven from applicable laws of personal behavior.
 If you find someone who has had too much to drink, who is unconscious or unresponsive, contact Campus Police immediately for assistance.

 This person's welfare may be at stake and you need to obtain help quickly to avoid the person suffering serious health consequences or even death from overindulgence.
-A detailed explanation of the policies governing possession, use, and distribution of alcohol and other drugs at Francis Marion University can be found in the Francis Marion University Policies, Procedures and Sanctions for Alcohol and Other Drugs available in the Office of Student Affairs.
+A detailed explanation of the policies governing possession, use, and distribution of alcohol and other drugs at Francis Marion University can be found in the Francis Marion University Policies, Procedures and Sanctions for Alcohol and Other Drugs available in the Office of Student Life.
 It is permissible for persons of legal drinking age (21) to consume certain alcoholic beverages in their on-campus apartments only.
 No alcoholic beverages or alcoholic beverage containers are permitted in the residence halls or in any public areas of the University.
 South Carolina statutes prohibit certain activities regarding alcoholic beverages or drugs.
 Convictions for law violations could result in fines, loss of driver's license and imprisonment.
 Cases involving alcohol and drugs violations may impact a student's federal student aid eligibility.
-Under current federal regulations student aid eligibility may be reinstated by passing two unannounced drug tests.
 University sanctions could include penalties ranging from fines to suspension from the University.
 The FMU Board of Trustees has adopted a policy that permits the serving of beer or wine at certain University events, provided that prior approval has been obtained.